The following prizes are awarded for performance in an examination taken as part of academic studies.

 The Mrs Claude Beddington English Literature Prize

-The prize, value about £150, will be awarded, if there is a candidate of sufficient merit, by the Moderators in Moderations in English Language and Literature in Trinity Term each year to the candidate whose performance in that examination, or in part 2 of the Preliminary Examination in English and Modern Languages in the same term, they judge to be the best.
+The prize, value about £150, will be awarded, if there is a candidate of sufficient merit, by Examiner in the Preliminary Examinations in English Language and Literature in Trinity Term each year to the candidate whose performance in that examination, or in part 2 of the Preliminary Examination in English and Modern Languages in the same term, they judge to be the best.
 No special application is required.

-A prize of £100 will be awarded for the best performance in Prelims.
+A prize of £200 is awarded for the best dissertation, Paper 7.